karfous/pktFragments/README.md

 Well, you can navigate to

-- pkt folder where you can download all subassemblies at once
+- [pkt folder](https://github.com/karfous/pktFragments/tree/main/pkt) - here you can download all subassemblies at once
-- subassemblies folder where you can find all the details for each subassembly
+- [subassemblies folder ](https://github.com/karfous/pktFragments/tree/main/subassemblies) - where you can find all the details for each subassembly
+- [proCivil folder ](https://github.com/karfous/pktFragments/tree/main/subassemblies/_proCIVIL) - which contains subassemblies from my older project

 ## HOW TO - collaborate on this repository?